ayushjava07/talawa/docs/docs/auto-docs/models_organization_org_info/OrgInfo/userRegistrationRequired.md

-The org registration is required.
+Indicates if user registration is required for the organization.